Types of Inguinal Hernias: What You Need to Know

 What Is An Incarcerated Inguinal Hernia?

 A hernia can sometimes become lodged, begin to swell, and become stuck or “incarcerated”.
-Once they become incarcerated, the blood supply within the small intestine is compromised and can cause a life-threatening emergency.
+Once incarceration occurs, it compromises the blood supply within the small intestine and can cause a life-threatening emergency.

 Men are ten times more susceptible to inguinal hernias due to their anatomy.
 A male’s testicles are located in their lower abdominal wall at birth and descend down the inguinal canal into the scrotum.
-Their pathway is more prone to developing a hernia because the opening was already there, sometimes doesn’t fully close as it should during development, or can be reopened more easily.
+The opening in their pathway, sometimes doesn’t fully close as it should during development, or can be reopened more easily, making them more prone to developing a hernia.

 In men, hernias can manifest as a lump or bulge in their scrotum and are called inguinal scrotal hernias.
 They may not be noticeable unless standing, coughing, or exerting pressure on the area such as lifting a heavy object.

-Surgery for inguinal scrotal hernias is needed if the hernia is painful, causing chronic symptoms or complications to arise.
+If the hernia is painful, causing chronic symptoms or complications to arise, individuals need surgery for inguinal scrotal hernias.

 Inguinal canal hernias are less common in women as this area is significantly more narrow than in men.
 In women, femoral hernias are more common and form on the upper portion of the thigh.
 They are often not visible but will create noticeable pain.

 Most women undergo surgery to correct asymptomatic inguinal hernias because their risk of complications is higher.
-Often women who have inguinal hernias also have femoral hernias that are hidden and can entrap their bowels causing a medical emergency.
+Women with inguinal hernias may also have hidden femoral hernias that can trap their bowels, leading to a medical emergency.
 Approximately 50% of women who experience hidden femoral hernias require emergency surgery.

 Smaller channels called femoral canals run directly under the inguinal canals.
-When a hernia develops in one of these channels they are called femoral hernias.
-Femoral hernias are less common than inguinal hernias and are also seen more in women than in men.
+Femoral hernias occur when a hernia develops in one of these channels.
+They are less common than inguinal hernias and have a higher incidence in women than men.

-If you think you may have an Inguinal hernia or have been diagnosed with one and are seeking more information or treatment, contact IBI Healthcare Institute today.
+If you suspect or have been diagnosed with an inguinal hernia and need more information or treatment, contact IBI Healthcare Institute today.